 “What does God want me to do?” is the most common question I hear clients ask.

-They all want to know what God’s will is for them (which is, of course, a good thing).
+They all want to know what God’s will is for them (which is a good thing).

-They want to be sure that they are making good choices regarding the future (also a good thing and very Biblical).
+They want to be sure they are making the right choices regarding the future (also a good thing and very Biblical).